go-kafka/connect/README.md

       status <name>
         Gets current status of a connector.

+      pause <name>
+        Pause a connector and its tasks.

+      resume <name>
+        Resume a paused connector.

+      restart <name>
+        Restart a connector and its tasks.

 The process exits with a zero status when operations are successful and non-zero in the case of errors.